TheCandidStartup/TheCandidStartup.github.io/_drafts/event-sourced-spreadsheet-data.md

 # Modifying Data

 This is where we hit our first real impedance mismatch.
 The `setCellValueAndFormat` method is synchronous, returning a `Result<void,SpreadsheetDataError>`.
-There's no way to return errors from asynchronous calls to the event log.
+There's no way to return errors from our asynchronous calls to the event log.
 For now, let's plough on and see if there's anything else we can learn.

 ```ts
 setCellValueAndFormat(row: number, column: number, value: CellValue,